What is the CEF You Be The Solution Challenge™?

 What happens if there is not a Regional Challenge available in my area?

-Please note: The National Challenge will take place in person in Houston, TX in June.
+Please note: The National Challenge will be held in person this June in Houston, TX.

 Where can I find the rules?